-Some may have a single trunk that grows as a central leader until full maturity while others have a multi stemmed trunk that cascades into several mature branches when the tree starts growing.
+Some flowering trees have a single trunk that grows as a central leader until full maturity while others have a multi stemmed trunk that cascades into several mature branches when the tree starts growing.

-There are many benefits to planting trees with flowers in your landscape.
+There are many benefits to planting flowering trees in your landscape.
 The two most important factors are: Flowering trees add beauty and they increase home value!
 Most of these are small trees that can fit in a multitude of planting spots.
-There are some exceptions to trees that grow to be much larger so be sure to check the sizes before purchasing your new tree.
+There are some exceptions to flowering trees that grow to be much larger so be sure to check the sizes before purchasing your new tree.

-Crape Myrtles are great if you are looking for summer blooms!
+Crape Myrtles are great if you are looking for a summer flowering tree!
 They add a burst of color in early summer and continue the bloom cycle until fall.
-These fast growing trees are a staple in the South and can be commonly found near roadways and sidewalks.
+These fast growing flowering trees are a staple in the South and can be commonly found near roadways and sidewalks.
 There are several colors of crape myrtle trees to choose from as well as sizes.
 Check out the Crape Myrtle Grow Guide for more info on these beautiful flowering trees.

 Dogwood trees and Redbud trees are native to the USA and allow the preservation of a natural landscape to continue.
 They are great choices to invite wildlife and birds into your yard that have enjoyed these trees for thousands of years.